Practice History of Vercoe BrownAssociates

 When it’s time to relax she enjoys a daily walk or cycle for personal fitness.
 She enjoys reading, knitting, baking and helping on the dairy farm.

-She has two daughters and two grandchildren.
+She has two daughters and three grandchildren.
 Her interests include family, friends, church, and travel.

 Andrea Winter – Clinical Assistant